The role of the User Experience (UX) researcher is growing in demand as more organizations recognize UX research's massive impact on business.

 UX designers, meanwhile, convert the broad theories of UX researchers into actionable designs and experiences.
-In effect, UX researchers develop and draft the basic form of enhanced UX, while designers build out the function.
+In effect, UX researchers develop and draft the basic form of enhanced UX while designers build the function.

-What does this look like in practice?
-Consider an e-Commerce site that’s experiencing a disconnect between full customer shopping carts and sales conversions.
-UX researchers look at why the problem is occuring — are prices or shipping details unclear?
+What’s this like in practice?
+Consider an e-Commerce site experiencing a disconnect between full customer shopping carts and sales conversions.
+UX researchers look at reasons why — are prices or shipping details unclear?
 Are there too many steps between item selection and payment?
-Is the website itself slow or cumbersome?
+Is the website slow or cumbersome?

 How to Become a UX Researcher

-UX researchers look to developer end-user theories based on three key methodologies: observation, understanding, and analysis.
-While there are no specific qualifications required to become a UX researcher, you’ll need to develop key skills that align with each of these categories.
+UX researchers look to develop end-user theories based on three key methodologies: observation, understanding, and analysis.
+While no specific qualifications are required to become a UX researcher, you’ll need to develop key skills that align with each of these categories.

-Observation: This requires a keen eye for detail and the ability to quickly organize data into relevant categories.
+- Observation: This requires a keen eye for detail and the ability to organize data into relevant categories quickly.
 Observant UX researchers are trained to identify pain points in the user experience even if customers don’t actively voice their frustration.

-Understanding: Emotional aptitude and conversational ability are critical to drive understanding.
+- Understanding: Emotional aptitude and conversational ability are critical to driving understanding.
 Researchers conducting one-on-one interviews must put customers at ease and ask the right questions to zero in on key concerns.

 UX Research: The Bottom Line